chipsalliance/firrtl-spec/spec.md

 hardware.
 This is useful to capture domain specific knowledge and design intent alongside the hardware description within the same FIRRTL.

-Property types cannot affect hardware.
+Property types cannot affect hardware functionality or the hardware ABI.
+They cannot be used in any hardware types, including aggregates.
 They only exist to augment the hardware description with extra information.

 Handling of property types is completely implementation defined.
-A valid FIRRTL compiler implementation may do anything with property types as long as the existence of property types does not affect the emitted hardware description.
+A valid FIRRTL compiler implementation may do anything with property types as long as the existence of property types does not affect hardware functionality or the hardware ABI.
 For example, it is valid to drop property types from the IR completely.

 ## Type Modifiers